 Interested participants complete an initial assessment to identify learning challenges and establish goals.
 They then work one-on-one with a volunteer tutor to create an action plan to improve their literacy skills.

-One-to-one tutoring is held in a neutral place.
-Recommended sites are public libraries, church or a fast food restaurant with WiFi.
-The tutor/new reader should work together to find an appropriate location or meeting place.
-Pairs are not allowed to meet in private locations or homes due to safety and insurance concerns.
+Tutor pairs meet in a neutral, public setting, such as libraries, churches, coffee shops, or a fast food restaurant with WiFi.
+Pairs are not allowed to meet in private locations or homes due to safety and liability.